ryandt2305-cpu/QPM-GR/FEATURE_ROADMAP.md

 - Store historical snapshots to compute rate

 **Questions:**
-- How does Arie's mod get hunger?
-(Need to check their source if available)
 - Is hunger available in `myPetSlotInfosAtom` directly?
 - What's the typical hunger decay rate in the game?